liquidz00/Patcher/README.md

 ### Prerequisites

 > **Note**<br>
-> Although not required, it is **highly recommended** to create an API client for use with Patcher.
-For more details, reference the [Jamf Pro Documentation](https://learn.jamf.com/bundle/jamf-pro-documentation-current/page/API_Roles_and_Clients.html) on API Roles and Clients.
+> Patcher **requires** an API client for authentication.
+For instructions on creating an API Role & Client in Jamf Pro, refer to the [Jamf Pro Deployment Guide](https://github.com/liquidz00/Patcher/wiki/Jamf-Pro-Deployment-Guide#creating-an-api-role--client) in the wiki.

 - Python 3.9 or higher installed.
 - Git installed (via Homebrew or Developer Tools)